Published By Janet Gershen-Siegel at December 20th, 2017

 This is generally the length of time your firm has been using business credit.
 Obviously newer businesses will have very short credit histories.
 While there is not too much you can specifically do about that, do not worry.
 Credit reporting bureaus will also check your personal credit score and your very own history of payments.
 If your consumer credit is excellent, and particularly if you have a fairly lengthy credit history (that is, you did not just get your first credit card not too long ago), then your consumer credit can come to the rescue of your business.

-Of course the converse is also right– if your consumer credit history is bad, then it will impact your corporate credit scores until your business and personal credit can be separated.
+Of course the converse is also right – if your consumer credit history is bad, then it will impact your corporate credit scores until your business and personal credit can be separated.

 Late payments will impact your small business credit score for a good seven years.
 If you pay your business (and personal) debts off, as rapidly as possible and as fully as possible, then you can make a very real difference when it pertains to your credit scores.
 Ensure to pay on schedule and you will experience the rewards of punctuality.

-Just Like as each and every entity out there, credit reporting bureaus just like Equifax and Experian are only as good as their information.
-If your business’s name resembles another’s, or your name is a lot like another company owner’s, there can possibly be some mistakes.
+Just like each and every entity out there, credit reporting bureaus just like Equifax and Experian are only as good as their information.
+If your business’s name resembles another’s, or your name is a lot like another company owner’s, there could be some mistakes.
 So check those reports, and your small business report at Dun & Bradstreet, PAYDEX.
 Stay on top of these reports and question charges with records and clear communications.
 Do not just allow them to stay incorrect!
 You can repair this!
 And while you’re at, it you should also be monitoring the credit reporting agency which solely handles personal and not corporate credit, TransUnion.
 If you do not know how you can pull a credit report, do not fret.
 It’s easy.